Copyright © BRINOS 2006-

 BRINOS, the Britain-

-Deafness is the commonest single disability in Nepal.
+Deafness is the commonest single disability in developing countries.
 It is also one of the most hidden.
-Some forms of Ear Disease can also be fatal but many can be cured, and many more are preventable.

-Unless deafness is experienced, its effects can’t be fully appreciated.
+Until is is experienced, its effects cannot be lfully appreciated.
 It leads to isolation and is often mistaken for stupidity or rudeness.
 In this world of the “hearing” it can also be dangerous.
 And often there is no help!

 Without good hearing we cannot develop normal speech and language.
-In the developing world sufferers are frequently unable to benefit from education or employment and all that follows.
+In the developing world sufferers are frequently unable to benefit from education and all that follows

 The Camp Team 2013